telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 * The URL path which is being requested&mdash;For example `/index.html`.
 * The HTTP version&mdash;For example, `HTTP/1.2`.

-The **Request line** can consist of one or more rows containing name-value pairs of metadata about the request and the client such as the `User-Agent` and `Accept-Language`.
+The **Request line** can consist of one or more rows containing name-value pairs of metadata about the request and the client, such as the `User-Agent` and `Accept-Language`.

 #### Response Headers